 Yes.
 New government regulations mean that, as of October 2008, every property must have an Energy Performance Certificate.
 They are available to view on request.

 Yes you will need Contents Insurance for your possessions at the property.

 Will we need a T.V.
 License for the property?

 Yes you will.
 On a joint tenancy agreement you will need one license per property and if you have taken an all inclusive package this may be included.
 Alternatively these can be purchased online at www.tvlicensing.co.uk

 Please visit the Veolia website.
 Click the following link and enter your postcode to obtain the bin collection day.
 You can also find out about the different coloured bins and what to put in them. www.veoliaenvironmentalservices.co.uk

 We would ask all tenants to move their bins back within the curtilage of the property as soon as they have been emptied.

 Do we need a "Parking Permit" for our car?

 Sheffield City Council has recently made the majority of Student Areas into "Permit Only" zones.
-Our latest understanding is that usually 2 permits can be acquired per property for the year.
+Our latest understanding is that usually 2 permits can be acquired per property for the year but this is discretionary and subject to change.
 To check if your property falls into a permit zone please visit Sheffield City Council's website http://www.sheffield.gov.uk/roads-and-transport/parking/permit-parking